 Most of the counties that adopted new voting technology in 2002 switched to an electronic voting machine.
 Recent elections mark some new designs in electronic voting machines.
 Most of the DREs adopted after 2000 have a touch-screen interface and a scrolling format.
-These newer DREs saw their use rise from 1% of voters in 2000 to 11% in 2002.
-In contrast, almost all of the electronic machines in use before 2000 are full-face, push-button machines that tend to resemble lever machines.
-Among counties that upgraded to electronic voting machines before the 2002 elections, 195 adopted newer touch-screen DREs while only 23 switched to the older full-face DREs.
+These newer DREs saw their use rise from 1% of voters in 2000 to 10% in 2002.
+In contrast, almost all of the electronic machines in use before 2000 are full-face, push-button machines that tend to resemble lever machines when viewed from a distance.
+Among counties that upgraded to electronic voting machines before the 2002 elections, 195 adopted newer touch-screen DREs while only 20 switched to the older full-face DREs.5

 The most dramatic changes in voting technology after 2000 took place in Florida and Georgia.
-Motivated by the 2000 presidential election controversy, the Florida legislature passed a reform bill requiring the replacement of punch card ballots, lever machines, and paper ballots.
-As a result, 43 of the state's 67 counties adopted new voting technology for the 2002 election.
-Counties were able to choose optical scan systems or electronic voting machines.
+Motivated by the 2000 presidential election controversy, the Florida legislature passed a reform bill requiring the replacement of punch card ballots, lever